What does the service do?

 How are people who use the service involved in decisions and kept informed?

 We put children and young people at ease by explaining what our work will involve, why we are doing it and what will happen next.
 They always have opportunity to ask us questions.
-You will receive a copy of any reports that we write and can discuss the findings with school staff or us directly.
+You can obtain a copy of any reports that we write from school and can discuss the findings with school staff or us directly.
 If necessary, we can arrange for a translator to help you understand any part of the process and you are welcome to bring along a friend or relative if it would help you feel more comfortable.

 Schools can give feedback about our service at any time via surveymonkey.co.uk.
 They are invited annually to do this.